Skip to content

 image

 Our next server provides a personal folder to store files.
 It also provides access to shared project folders.
+Use it for persistent storage and shared project folders.
 Both can be accessed through:

 If you access these files a lot, spend a bit of time making a permanent connection from your OS.